 These studies also did not really show anything promising.
 Particularly since they were conflicting.
 One showed a small decreased association with cancer.
 Another showed a small increased association with cancer.

-The proposed mechanism behind why a lot of people think apple cider vinegar can help reduce the risk of cancer is due to the theory that the bodies pH plays a role.
+The proposed mechanism behind why a lot of people think apple cider vinegar helps reduce cancer risk is the theory that the body’s pH plays a role.

 This theory is based on the belief that a less acidic body will make it harder for cancer cells to survive.

-This is backed by some research outside of humans, but in humans it is clear that this whole alkaline diet concept does not have merit for reducing the risk of cancer.
+This is backed by some research outside of humans.
+In humans, it is clear that this whole alkaline diet concept does not have merit for reducing the risk of cancer.